CBonnell/chameleon-certs/draft-lamps-chameleon-certs.md

 If present, the subjectPublicKeyInfo field contains the public key included in the Delta Certificate.
-If this field is absent, then the public key included in the Base Certificate and Delta Certificate is equal.
+If this field is absent, then the public key included in the Base Certificate and Delta Certificate is the same.

-If present, the extensions field the extensions whose criticality and/or value are different in the Delta Certificate compared to the Base Certificate.
+If present, the extensions field contains the extensions whose criticality and/or value are different in the Delta Certificate compared to the Base Certificate.
 If the extensions field is absent, then all extensions in the Delta Certificate MUST have the same